pydykit/pydykit/paper/paper.md

 # Statement of Need

-The analysis and simulation of constrained dynamical systems are integral to many fields, including robotics, biomechanics, and mechanical engineering.
+The analysis and simulation of constrained dynamical systems are integral to many fields, including robotics, electric circuits, chemical engineering, biomechanics, mechanical and civil engineering and much more .

 - General introduction
 - Classification of numerical time integrators: